Democrats Can And Should Win More Elections

-Category: World Politics Hits: 9I think Jeff Greenfield, alas, is right: It's hard to expect an FDR or LBJ level of transformative change from President Biden when Biden has neither the congressional majorities those presidents had nor the support of key Republicans (or any Republicans, for that matter).
+Category: World Politics Hits: 11I think Jeff Greenfield, alas, is right: It's hard to expect an FDR or LBJ level of transformative change from President Biden when Biden has neither the congressional majorities those presidents had nor the support of key Republicans (or any Republicans, for that matter).
 In 1933, FDR had won a huge popular and electoral landslide, after which he had a three-to-one Democratic majority in the House and a 59-vote majority in the Senate.
 Similarly, LBJ in 1964 had won a massive popular and electoral vote landslide, along with a Senate with 69 Democrats and a House with 295....
 Further, both Roosevelt and Johnson had crucial Republican allies.
 In the 1930’s, GOP Senators Robert LaFollette and Frank Norris were ardent advocates for organized labor.
 In the ‘60s, Senate Minority Leader Everett Dirksen gave LBJ crucial help in getting his civil rights agenda passed.
 When Medicare became law in 1965, it passed with 70 Republican votes in the House and 13 GOP votes in the Senate.
 In today’s Washington, Kevin McCarthy and Mitch McConnell have been successfully working to keep Republican support for Biden’ policies at precisely zero.
 There's opposition even among some Democrats in Congress to Supreme Court expansion or big electoral reforms.
 There's opposition to filibuster reforms.
 Greenfield says the long-term solution for Democrats is: Just win more.

 Read more https://crooksandliars.com/2021/07/democrats-can-and-should-win-more